310g17/LibrarySystem2.0/README.md

 <br>
 <h3> Addition of a book summary via Wikipedia </h3><br>
 Version2.0.1 adds the addition of a book summary feature incorporated into the book list feature.
 Users are able to write any book into a form and upon submitting the form, users are sent to a new page and are shown the first 2 paragraphs of the Wikipedia page of said book.
 This utilizes the Java API Jsoup which is a page crawling API.

+<H2>New API Added since V2.0</h2>
+JSoup : Used to extract data from websites written in HTML.
+Taking information from specific tags.<br>
+Java.net.URLEncoder : Encodes Strings to prepare URL’s.
+Used to support the JSoup API to stitch user input and the wikipedia URL.<br>
+Google Translate web-api: Used to integrate Google’s translation service into HTML. <br>